Export Expense Reports to QuickBooks Desktop

 - Exporting as a general journal entry is used to associate the report as either a debit or credit.

 How to Export Reports from Expensify to QuickBooks Desktop

 From the Reports page, select the reports you would like to export, click “Export To”, and choose “QuickBooks Desktop”.

 If you have multiple QuickBooks Desktop companies connected to one Expensify account, use the dropdown menu to select which QuickBooks Desktop company to export to.

 Troubleshooting tip: if your expenses aren’t exporting to QuickBooks Desktop, check that you are exporting to the correct company file.

 Step 3: Export methods

-There are four basic ways to export to QuickBooks: as a check, a bill, a credit card charge, or a general journal entry.
+There are four basic ways to export to QuickBooks Desktop: as a check, a bill, a credit card charge, or a general journal entry.
 This choice largely depends on your accounting practices and will influence some of the other options available later.
 See above for examples of when you might use each option.

 Step 4: Reimbursable and non-reimbursable expenses

 Choose whether to export only reimbursable expenses, only non-reimbursable expenses, or both.